 Customization and Extensibility

-For an easier start with AppCode, try the keyboard hotkeys you already know well.
-AppCode's keyboard layout is designed with your convenience in mind, but you can always choose specific layouts such as those from Xcode or IntelliJ IDEA, or just create your own.
+When you are just getting started with AppCode, try the keyboard hotkeys you already know well.
+AppCode’s keyboard layout is designed with your convenience in mind, but you can always choose specific layouts such as those from Xcode or IntelliJ IDEA, or just create your own.

 AppCode plugins can be browsed and managed from the Plugin Manager in IDE Settings.